TFAS programs are so much more than just academics and internships!

 Career + Industry Exploration

 Designed to help you explore a variety of career paths and to further build your network, TFAS plans a series of career-focused panels and small group discussions led by professionals working in a range of fields and industries.
+These many be held in-person or virtually.

 From these insiders, you’ll learn about important topics affecting job seekers in your field: